How do we work?

 We interview our students and update you on the changes in their lives in our monthly reports.

-Most important of all, we conduct a quantitative longitudinal study to measure the changes in the educational outcomes, self-assesment, general and mental being, computer skills of our students.
+Most important of all, we conduct a quantitative longitudinal study to measure the changes in the educational outcomes, self-assessment, general and mental being, computer skills of our students.
 Here are our preliminary results.

 43%